the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 Learn how agile methodologies help adapt to changes and see “The cost of change curve” in the context of Software Engineering.
 ```

-*_Several sections of this chapter is summarises participants' notes from a short workshop called "Good Practices for Designing Software Development Projects (The Turing Way)" at the [Collaboration Workshop 2021](https://www.software.ac.uk/cw21)  hosted by [Software Sustainability Institute](https://www.software.ac.uk).
+*_This chapter summarises participants' notes from a short workshop called "Good Practices for Designing Software Development Projects (The Turing Way)" at the [Collaboration Workshop 2021](https://www.software.ac.uk/cw21)  hosted by [Software Sustainability Institute](https://www.software.ac.uk).
 The workshop was delivered by Malvika Sharan, Emma Karouns and Batool Almarzouq on 31 March 2021.
 You can  Zenodo.
 [DOI: [10.5281/zenodo.4650221](https://doi.org/10.5281/zenodo.4650221)._